 “Who are you before the writing begins?” is like a Zen Koan.
 These stories, statements and riddles are used in Zen Buddhism to interrupt the monkey mind that can’t stop chattering, and point towards a greater level of awareness and truth.

 I love the fact that this question can be explored at so many different levels and, amongst other things, reveals whether your head and your heart are on the same page.

-Essentially it serves as an excellent reminder of how important it is to pay attention to where you’re at when you sit down to write.
+Essentially it serves as an excellent reminder of how important it is to pay attention to who you are being when you sit down to write.

 If you’re feeling stressed, for example, your whole system will be in a state of contraction which makes it much harder for you to create freely and write deeply in a way that reflects the real you.

 - Reflect: schedule some time for reflection on the question, “Who am I before the writing begins?”
 Play with possibilities to find your way in to answers that resonate with you.